TaqwaR/bash-amazon/README.md

 # Bamazon (Bash-Amazon)
- This application is an Amazon-like storefront with the MySQL.
+ This application is an Amazon-like storefront with MySQL.
 The CLI app will take in orders from customers and deplete stock from the store's MySQL-strored inventory.